 Individuals benefit greatly from being involved in community activity helping to improve mental and physical wellbeing, reducing social isolation, developing confidence to try something new and raising aspirations and employability as well as providing an opportunity to meet others.

 WE FUND LOCAL GROUPS AND THE GREAT WORK THEY DO

 Thanks to the generous contributions from individuals, businesses and national funding programmes we can continue to fund and supports thousands of community projects across Greater Manchester.

 At Forever Manchester we manage a wide range of different funds that community groups can apply for depending on the funding criteria.
 Using our knowledge, expertise and experience of managing funds for 25 years we ensure that money is effectively distributed.

 In the last 5 years Forever Manchester has been responsible for delivering national funding programmes to groups across Greater Manchester including: Comic Relief’s Stronger Communities programme, Sport Relief, Fair Share Trust, People’s Health Trust, Surviving Winter.
 Local Network Fund,Millenium Fund, Grassroots.

-On a local level we manage the Disaster Relief Fund on behalf of the Association for Greater Manchester Authorities (AGMA), Local Authorities Borough Funds and the Greater Manchester Sport Fund.
+On a local level we manage the Greater Manchester Disaster Relief Fund, Local Authorities Borough Funds and the Greater Manchester Sport Fund.

 We manage and distributed funds on behalf of some Greater Manchester companies for example, Kellogg’s, Sage and CDL who have their own ‘Named Funds’.
 In addition we also manage funds on behalf of individual donors.